Little Star Baby Quilt.

 Use the remaining 9 x four patches and sew them together to make a nine patch.
 Now you should have two blocks.
 One with the star in the centre and one with just the 36 squares.
 Press the blocks.

 Leaving the star block aside, take the block of 36 squares only and carefully slice or cut across both diagonals to reveal 4 triangles.

 Now take the four triangles and carefully pin the long side (the hypotenuse) of two triangles to two opposite sides of the star block matching the seams.
 Then sew the remainder two triangles to the other two sides of the star block.
 Now your quilt is set on point!

 At this point, handle the quilt edges with care as they are on the bias.
 Secure the edge by stay stitching 1/4″ from the edge of the quilt all the way around the outside.
 Use a large stitch length.
 Do not stretch the fabric.
 Measure through the centre of the quilt to determine border lengths.
 Use the cream homespun 2 1/2″ strips to attach a border to the perimeter of the quilt.
 Make sure the quilt edges are not stretched.
 Do not press until all the border sides are added.

 Now take the other set of 68 squares.
 Take them to your ironing board and carefully press them in half along the diagonal, then in half again to make 68 folded triangles.

 Attach 17 triangles to each side of the front of the quilt.
 The triangles should overlap slightly and sandwich into each other as they are placed.
-The raw edge of the triangles should match up with the raw edge of the cream border.
+The raw edge of the triangles should match up with the raw edge of the cream border and batting.
 Take some time to make sure they are as even as possible in placement and colour.
 Once you are happy with the placement stitch them down to the border edge using a quarter inch seam allowance.
 Press them back to reveal the lovely Praire Points border.

 Prepare the quilt sandwich.